University of Illinois Classes

 - Engineering, Computer Science and HCI – coding a game with automation and logic puzzles using RPG Maker, modifying code libraries to collect data via sensors with the Arduino platform to make an invention mockup, think-aloud heuristic analysis of the interaction models featured in the most recent Ubuntu-based operating systems, utilizing paper prototyping as an inclusive method for conveying initial prototypes

 - Business – deliverable consulting briefs and development plans for web-based information resources based on real-world prompts, including a focus on making interactivity more accessible for screen readers

 This all culminates in a team-based design final where students go through an iterative design process to develop, interpret and present a unique usable information interface invention.

-INFO 490 (ARTS 499) – Makerspace A: Design and Engagement (Fall 2014–2017)
+INFO 490 (ARTS 499) – Makerspace (2014-present)